-Split Folding Rear Seat (If Equipped)
+Split Folding Rear Seat

-You can fold either side of the seatback down in your vehicle for more cargo space.
+You can fold either side or both sides of the seatback down in your vehicle for more cargo space.
 Make sure the front seat isn't reclined.
-If it is, the rear seatback won't fold down all the way.
+If it is, the rear seatback may not fold down all the way.